Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You'll change into a hospital gown and lie on an X-ray table.
 An IV or intravenous line is put into a vein in your arm or hand.
-This is to give you fluids and medications.
-You may be given medication to help you relax.
-Medicine will be put on the skin at the insertion site is numbed with medication.
+This is to give you fluids and medicines.
+You may be given medicine to help you relax.
+Medicine will be put on the skin at the insertion site to numb it.

-A very small incision is made over the insertion site.
-Then, a needle with a thin guide wire is inserted through the skin into the vein.
-A catheter (thin, flexible tube) is placed over the guide wire into the blood vessel.
+A very small cut (incision) is made over the insertion site.
+Then a needle with a thin guide wire is put through the skin into the vein.
+A thin, flexible tube (catheter) is put over the guide wire into the blood vessel.

 Contrast medium is injected into the blood vessel.
 This helps the veins show up clearly on X-ray images.
-Using these images as a guide, the radiologist moves the catheter to the narrowed or blocked part of the vein.
+The radiologist uses these images as a guide.
+He or she moves the catheter to the narrowed or blocked part of the vein.

-When the catheter reaches the narrowed or blocked area, a special balloon attached to the catheter is inflated (angioplasty).
+When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter (angioplasty).
 This widens the passage through the vein.

-A stent may be put in place to hold the vein open, a stent may then be inserted.
+A stent may be put in place to hold the vein open.
 To do this, a catheter with a stent attached is threaded over the guide wire.
-When the stent reaches the narrowed area, it is opened fully.
-The stent stays in the vein, and the catheters and balloons are removed.
+The stent is opened when it reaches the narrowed area.
+The stent stays in the vein.
+The catheters and balloons are taken out.